kharanenka/laravel-scope-active/README.md

 # Trait ActiveField

- You can use trait in your models with "active" filed (bool)
+ You can use trait in your models with "active" field (bool)

 #Installation
 Require this package in your `composer.json` and update composer.